- Select a subject

 At Newton Abbot College, English is engaging, thought provoking and challenging.
 We teach all students to the top and see no limit to what they can achieve.
 It is our aim that all of our students will become successful and creative learners who enjoy English and will make rapid and sustained progress.

 Learning in English will involve students being independent thinkers who can articulate their ideas and opinions both orally and through the written word.
 The curriculum is rich and varied and is designed to stretch and challenge students, enabling all to confidently complete reading and writing tasks such as analysing a classic text, writing a persuasive letter or producing an original piece of vivid description.
 Students will study towards their GCSE English Language and Literature certificate by following the AQA Examination Board Course.

 This year offers a range of exciting opportunities for all students to build on the skills developed in Key Stage 2 as well as embedding the skills needed to be successful readers and writers at GCSE level.
 Teachers will diagnose areas of strength and those for further development in individual students so that all students are able to flourish.
 Students will be creative in their thinking and writing and they will extend their reading ages by following the Accelerated Reader Programme.

 We build upon the skills introduced in Year 7 and look to further develop confidence and accuracy in the different components of the study of Literature and Language.
-Students will continue to look at a variety of texts, old and new, in addition to exploring the creative aspects of media writing.
+Students will continue to look at a variety of texts, old and new.